ls6/netlify/README.md

 # TODO:
   * footer: org team
+    * links should open in new window
     * previous people
+  * Luke: JS to separate future events
+  * how to contribute events
+    * ideally github
+    * email (or a doc / text file somewhere) is also fine
+  * FAQs
+  * no-shows info
+  * info for new people: how to sign-up
+  * history of AW
   * microformats per event
   * Permanent sponsors somewhere
   * Sponsors as a taxonomy per event?